 Pick up some treats from the local markets

-The Remarkables Market reopens for the summer season on Labour Weekend and is open from 9am every Saturday until 20th April.
+The Remarkables Market reopens for the summer season on Labour Weekend and is open from 9am every Saturday until Easter 2021.
 Local artisans sell crafts, gifts and a tasty selection of local produce and treats available for your day’s adventures.
 Meanwhile the Creative Queenstown Arts and Crafts Market is also on every Saturday on the Queenstown waterfront, with vendors from all over the South Island selling arts, crafts and souvenirs.
 And while in Arrowtown, be sure to check out the local Arrowtown Farmer's Market also kicking off this weekend from 10am-2pm every Sunday on the Library Green.

 If you're into downhill mountain biking without the uphill the Queenstown Bike Park offers gondola assisted mountain biking.
 Hire a bike and lap the park all day.
 There are also gentler options, such as The Frankton Track along the Queenstown Trail, the Arrow River, the Lake Hayes Loop or Moke Lake.
 To get the heart pumping, pedal up 7 Mile Bike Park and explore the network of downhill trails.

 You can’t beat the vibe of downtown Queenstown especially over a long weekend.
 With street side stalls, takeaway restaurants, art installations, buskers and performers, there’s always something on.